revoconner/Universal-Navigation-for-3D-programs/README.md

 # Instructions
 1. Since Windows doesnt use F13-F22 keys, I have bound <b> F17 as orbit, F16 as Pan and F15 as Zoom-Dolly </b>.
-2. Install autohotkey from here https://autohotkey.com/
+2. Install autohotkey from here https://autohotkey.com/ (optional, only if you want to run the .ahk file and not the ,exe file from the releases).
 3. Add a task scheduler to run the exe or put it in your startup folder. <b> %user%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup </b>
 4. All you need to do is add F17, F16, F15 to your macro key either on your keyboard or a mouse that has macro keys.
 I personally used Razer Naga, Logitech g600, Corsair schimitar Pro